How much do therapy sessions cost?

 How long do I need to see you for?

-This mainly depends on the presenting challenges, as well as other factors, such as your commitment to therapy, motivation and financial situation.
+This mainly depends on the presenting challenges, as well as other factors, such as your commitment to therapy, motivation and finances.
 I am usually flexible in my approach to the frequency of the appointments and I would discuss it with you during the initial consultation.
 I do not believe in ‘therapy for life’ but rather in ‘some therapy so people can live more fulfilled lives’.

 I see people for both short-term and long-term work.
-However, I might make clear recommendations about a more structured therapeutic plan, in cases of higher risk, such as active eating disorders or other mental and emotional difficulties that might pose risk to self or others.
+However, I might make clear recommendations about a more structured therapeutic / treatment plan, in cases of higher risk, such as active eating disorders or other mental and emotional difficulties that might pose risk to self or others.

 Are therapy sessions confidential?

 I am committed to provide you with a safe and confidential space and all sessions are confidential.
 I would only share non-identifiable information from time to time with my clinical supervisor (in London and Athens respectively) in order to ensure I operate ethically and according to theoretical frameworks.
 I would only be required to breach confidentiality if I am particularly concerned about your own or someone else’s safety.
 In such cases, I would of course try to discuss it first with you before I act on any of my concerns.
+This will be discussed again during our first consultation.

 Do you prescribe medication?

 No, I am not a medical doctor and I don’t prescribe medication.
-Whilst I offer talking therapy, I work closely with both child and adolescent, as well as adult psychiatrists in London and Athens.
+Whilst I only offer talking therapy, I work closely with both child and adolescent, as well as adult psychiatrists in London and Athens.
 If there is a need, we can discuss together a potential referral to a medical doctor and can assist you in the process upon request at no extra cost.

 Do you deal with emergencies?